RayNowicka/helloBot/readme.md

 ## Credit

 This code is 99.9856% from Wizardry and Steamworks.
-(That calculation isn't exact.) http://grimore.org/secondlife/scripted_agents/corrade
+(That calculation isn't exact.
+Sue me!
+Actually, please don't.
+I have very few Lindens.) http://grimore.org/secondlife/scripted_agents/corrade